irukoa/Floquet/README.md

 respectively.

 # TODO
+- Reference main publication when published.
 - Upload to zenodo.
 - Update CITATION
-- Reference main publication when published.
-- When done, tag as v1.0.0 in fpm.toml, main.F90, CITATION.
+- When done, tag as v1.0.0 in fpm.toml, main.F90 and CITATION.
-- Then release.
+- Release.

 <a id="ref1"></a>
 [1] A. R. Puente-Uriona *et al*.
 In preparation.